This apple crisp recipe is so easy - you don't even need to peel the apples! The crunchy oat pecan topping makes this crisp extra delicious.

 - In the same bowl, combine the oats, flour, pecans, brown sugar, and salt.
 Stir to combine.

 - Pour in melted butter and stir until evenly moistened.
 Spoon oat mixture on top of the apples.
-Do not break large clumps or press the topping onto the apples.
+Do not break large clumps or press the topping down onto the apples.

 - Bake for 45-50 minutes, or until apples are cooked through, juices are bubbling up the sides, and the topping has become golden brown in colour.